Abdullah944/notesBooks-CODED-Back/README.md

 7- Declare & Set Router : const noteBooksRouter = express.Router(); : to use it for the routers(post - get - delete).

 8- export Routers to use it in the app.js : EX: module.exports = noteBooksRouter;

+9- .populate("note") > use populate to get all data instead of the id only.